The need for proper security solutions for the education sector is stronger than ever

 VPNs however are not the only way to establish a secure network.
 With many school-wide VPNs, the school network is only accessible through a pre-registered device from the school, or through a third-party software download.

 However, important security needs such as 2-Factor Authentication are often overlooked.
-If the device was compromised by another person, they would have full access to the school network.
+If the device was compromised by another person, they would have full secure remote access to the school network.
 This scenario becomes dangerous if that unauthorized person has malicious intentions.

 Cloudbric’s Remote Access Solution not only offers an encrypted connection between the user and the school network, but also comes with 2-Factor Authentication to only allow the specific individual to access the school network once verified.